-While there is no single factor that triggers a harmful algal bloom event, conditions including pollution and increased nutrient influx can lead to the rapid growth of cyanobacteria; though cyanobacteria are a natural part of healthy ecosystems, this abnormally rapid growth is part of what constitutes a harmful algal bloom.
-These blooms are a major public health concern, due to the dangerous cyanobacterial toxins (cyanotoxins) they can produce, as well as an ecological concern; harmful blooms create deadly anoxic conditions for aquatic wildlife.
+While there is no single factor that triggers a harmful algal bloom event, conditions including pollutions and increased nutrient influx can lead to the rapid growth of cyanobacteria; though cyanobacteria are a natural part of healthy ecosystems, this abnormally rapid growth is part of what constitutes a harmful cyanobacterial bloom (HCB).
+These blooms are a major public health concern, due to the dangerous cyanobacterial toxins (cyanotoxins) they can produce, as well as an ecological concern; harmful cyanobacterial blooms can create deadly anoxic conditions for aquatic wildlife.

 Cyanotoxins include neurotoxins, which affect the nervous system; hepatotoxins, which affect the liver; dermatoxins, which affect the skin; and other classes of toxins.
-Some of the most common toxins associated with human illnesses are microcystins, cylindrospermopsin, and anatoxins.
-Based on the current trend of global climate change, cyanobacteria-dominated CyanoHAB are expected to increase in both frequency, duration and magnitude resulting in declining water quality and ecological dysfunction.
+Some of the most common toxins associated with human illnesses are microcystins, cylindrospermopsin, anatoxins, and saxitoxins.
+Based on the current trend of global climate change, cyanobacteria-dominated harmful algal blooms are expected to increase in both frequency, duration and magnitude resulting in declining water quality and damaging ecosystem integrity.

 Our current research topics include

-- Abundance and distribution of phytoplankton and cyanotoxins throughout New Jersey
+- Abundance and distribution of phytoplankton and cyanobacteria throughout New Jersey

-- Fate and transport of cyanobacteria and toxins in a riverine system
+- Fate and transport of cyanobacteria and cyanotoxins

 - Research and development of ultrasonic technology for the management of cyanobacteria